-By 06 March 2020, the licensee will provide a written report to the EPA that describes an assessment of the COG and BFG seal pots across Port Kembla Steelworks.
+By 13 March 2020, the licensee will provide a written report to the EPA that describes an assessment of the COG and BFG seal pots across Port Kembla Steelworks.
 The review will include but will not be limited to the following:

-1. Identify all seal pots currently in use across the premises.
-A map must be provided showing the drain catchments and the location of the seal pots in these catchments;

-2. Rank the seal pots in terms of their environmental risk.
-The risk ranking could be informed by factors such as:
+- 1. Identify all seal pots currently in use across the premises. - 2.
+Rank the seal pots in terms of their environmental risk.